davidlutta/node-speedtest/README.md

 ### Installation
 1. clone the repo.
+2. Create `.env` file and add the following variables:
+ - INFLUXDB_PORT
+ - INFLUXDB_USER
+ - INFLUXDB_PASSWORD
-2. Run `docker compose up` to build and run the containers.
+3. Run `docker compose up` to build and run the containers.